microsoft/vscode-docs/blogs/2017/01/15/connect-nina-e2e.md

 ## Integrated Git version control

-Installing the app's dependencies via Yarn resulted in a `yarn.lock` file being generated, which provides a predictable way to re-acquire the exact same dependencies in the future, without any surprises in either CI builds, production deployments or other devloper's machines.
+Installing the app's dependencies via Yarn resulted in a `yarn.lock` file being generated, which provides a predictable way to re-acquire the exact same dependencies in the future, without any surprises in either CI builds, production deployments or other developer's machines.

 It is encouraged that this file be checked into source control, and to do this, you can easily switch to the integrated Git tab in VS Code (the one with the Git logo), and notice the newly added file.
 You can type in a commit message, and type `CMD+Enter` (or click the checkmark icon) in order to stage/commit the change locally.